-This entry is part 8 of 14 in the series High-impact science
+This entry is part 10 of 15 in the series Our milestones

 In part one, we told the story of Cancer Research UK’s involvement in the race to identify BRCA1 – the first known breast cancer gene.